Open Access to Publications

 How do researchers meet the open access requirements?
 Either they publish their results in OA journals or OA books that are immediately freely accessible.
 This is the gold road.

-Or they publish their results in a journal with a paywall first, then place them in a public database after six months.
+Or they publish their results in a journal with a paywall and at the same time place them in a public database (for applications submitted prior to 1 January 2023: after six months at the latest).
 Books are subject to an embargo period of 12 months.
 This is the green road.

 In the case of gold-road publications, the authors often contribute to the production costs.
 The SNSF offers grants to cover these costs.
 There is a straightforward process to apply for these grants on the online platform mySNF.